Surprise! Trump promised a big boost for black colleges—and now he's cutting them a raw deal.

 Trump "threatens to send the feds into Chicago, and we all know what that means as black people," Yvonne Hamel, a freshman and a member of the group, told me.
 "He openly speaks about [banning] Muslims.
 We have a large population of students that come from foreign countries.
 So we want to make sure that this [Howard] administration is not compromising" the interests of its students in exchange for funding, she said.

-Howard is one of two colleges nationwide that receives an appropriation as a line item in the federal budget each year (the other is Galludet University).
+Howard is one of two colleges nationwide that receives an appropriation as a line item in the federal budget each year.
+(The other is Galludet University.)
 In a meeting with the student activist group in March, Frederick said the university's unique relationship with the federal government required that he keep an open relationship with the White House.
 He said he made a case for increasing Howard's appropriation in every meeting he'd had with a Trump official.
-Hamel said her group's members appreciated that argument, but that they wanted assurance that Frederick would challenge the Trump administration on policies that could hurt Howard students.
+Hamel said her group's members appreciated that argument but wanted assurance that Frederick would challenge the Trump administration on policies that could hurt Howard students.
 An email that Frederick sent to students and faculty the day after the presidential election—in which he congratulated Trump on his win but did not comment on the bigoted rhetoric that marked Trump's campaign—was not a good sign, Hamel said.

 Fredrick did, however, rally on behalf of Howard students in the face of Trump policies: He hired a private attorney to handle the cases of two students who were prevented for several days from entering the country after Trump's travel ban took effect in January.
 He also stressed in the meeting with student activists that the administration does not provide information about students' immigration status or whereabouts to the federal government unless required by a court order.